marcusSimon12082015/node-js-slackbot-cb-000/README.md

 In order for our slash command to work, we'll need to make our server **publicly accessible** in some way.
 Now, normally you'd do this by deploying a server to some service, like Amazon Web Services or Digital Ocean, but since we are just experimenting here what we'll do is use a tool called [**Ngrok**](http://ngrok.com) to make our local server publicy accessible.

 What Ngrok does is establish a tunnel between a dynamically generated public domain (e.g. https://5fea2c02.ngrok.io) and our local server.
-That way we can just spin up our server locally, and hen point Slack's slash command configuration to the dynamcially generated ngrok domain as our services "webhook".
+That way we can just spin up our server locally, and hen point Slack's slash command configuration to the dynamically generated ngrok domain as our services "webhook".
 More about webhooks and the Slack configuraiton in a bit.
 Let's get Ngrok setup.

 In order to setup Ngrok, you'll need to get it on your computer.
 The easiest way to do this is just to download it from [here](http://ngrok.com/download).
 Once you've downloaded the zip file that it provides, you'll need to unzip the file, and place it somewhere in your path so that you can execute it on the command line.
 Once you've done this, you should be able to run `./ngrok --help` and see ngrok instructions.